 Literally meaning “eye contact,” metsuke allows you to use your peripheral vision (that is a result from constant eye contact with your opponent) to better detect their movement, however slight.
+It is well known in the scientific community that peripheral vision is much better than direct focus at detecting motion.
 When interacting with your opponent, a combination of concentration and awareness is required, and your visual and mental perception must be broad even while focused.
 An example would be a person’s perception while driving a car.
 The focus is on the road, but the peripheral vision is constantly engaged as well.

-If you were to draw an imaginay line vertically down the center of your body, that would be your centerline, and, when keeping your elbows close to your body, is where you are mechanically strongest.
+If you were to draw an imaginary line vertically down the center of your body, that would be your centerline, and, when keeping your elbows close to your body, is where you are mechanically strongest.
+The easiest way to find your centerline is to be in shizentai (natural stance) and raise both hands as though in prayer – that is your centerline.
 When the center of your body is moved away from this imaginary line, stability is greatly reduced.
 We use our tegatana (hand sword) to defend this centerline and apply techniques.